Post thumbnail

 5. Average Backend Developer Salary

-• What is the role of a backend developer?
+• What is the primary role of a backend developer?

-• What are 3 languages used by backend programmers?
+• What programming languages are commonly used in backend development?